Reprint Request Form

 Minnesota Secondary Transition Toolkit for Families: A Guide to Preparing Your Child with a Disability for Life Beyond High School

-New!
 This toolkit was created to make transition planning easier and offers easy-to-understand information about the purpose of transition planning, the goal and importance of age-appropriate assessments, and the required rules that are used by schools.
 It also includes information on the community partners that can provide youth with supports as adults.
 Topics include healthcare and health maintenance, benefits planning, postsecondary education and accommodations, recreation, social resources, transportation, and housing.
 2013.
+Download only.
 One copy may be printed from downloaded booklet.

 Possibilities: A Financial Resource for Parents of Children with Disabilities